 - 202.1 The Auditor shall request a list of broker agreements entered into during the Audit Period in which the broker was representing the seller and based on a random sample of such agreements determine if there was an exclusivity clause for the brokering of the accounts. - 202.2 If the broker used commercially reasonable efforts to obtain an exclusivity clause in the broker agreement and documented the reason for its absence, the failure to obtain the exclusivity clause shall not be a basis for a violation.
 However, the Auditor shall notate in the Audit Report how many instances this occurred in the sample. - (203) Due Diligence.
-A broker shall conduct reasonable due diligence, on behalf of their client, on all other signatory parties associated with a sales transaction prior to the transmission of any Consumer Data.
-Reasonable due diligence should include, but not be limited to, reviewing: (i) the reputation and experience of the parties; (ii) adverse information concerning the parties, including their principals, (iii) the volume and nature of consumer complaints filed with the CFPB's consumer complaint system and the Better Business
+A broker shall conduct reasonable due diligence, on behalf of their client or as part of an internal vetting program, on all other signatory parties associated with a sales transaction prior to the transmission of any Consumer Data.
+Reasonable due diligence should include, but not be limited to, reviewing: (i) the reputation and experience of the parties; (ii) adverse information concerning the parties, including their principals, (iii) the volume and nature of consumer complaints filed with the CFPB's consumer complaint system and the Better Business Bureau against the parties in the prior two years; (iv) adverse litigation and/or consent orders against the parties in the prior two years; and (v) the data security measures the parties have adopted to preserve the integrity and privacy of Consumer Data.
+Any material adverse information the broker discovers shall be provided to the client.